front/g-hero-section/README.md

 This project is both a Proof of Concept and Boilerplate for blocks meant to be used with the [GutenbergJS](https://github.com/front/gutenberg-js) editor or Gutenberg for WordPress.

+## Build folder

+The `build` folder is **temporarily** part of this repository in order this block be ready to be downloaded and included in the Gutenberg editor, without any compilation at client-side.

 # Installation

 Install from npm: